NFS file system hangs. New mount attempts hang also.

 net.ipv4.tcp_retries2 = 15

-# NOTE: In other problem scenarios, for some reason it may have been decided to use a value lower than the default of 15.
+# NOTE: In other problem scenarios, it may have been decided to use a value lower than the default of 15.
 Lowering this setting can be risky.
-Changes that help with one problem could cause other problems.
-If you feel you must set this value lower than the default of 15, it is still recommended not to decrease this value below 8.
-RFC 1122 recommends the length of certain timeouts, and those recommendations cannot be met without a tcp_retries2 value of at least 8.
+Changes which help one problem can cause other problems.
+If you feel you must set this value lower than the default of 15, it is still recommended to use at least 8.
+RFC 1122 recommends the length of certain timeouts, and those recommendations cannot be met with a tcp_retries2 value lower than 8.

 This Support Knowledgebase provides a valuable tool for SUSE customers and parties interested in our products and solutions to acquire information, ideas and learn from one another.
 Materials are provided for informational, personal or non-commercial use within your organization and are presented "AS IS" WITHOUT WARRANTY OF ANY KIND.